bart-turczynski/wykaz-imion-uzywanych-w-polskiej-rzeczypospolitej-ludowej/README.md

 # Wykaz imion używanych w Polskiej Rzeczypospolitej Ludowej

-(i.e., list of names used in the Polish People\'s Republic)
+(i.e., list of names used in the Polish People's Republic)

 ## About